-21 Environmental Prevention and Control of Disease (3)
+PH 121 Environmental Prevention and Control of Disease (3)

-ourse equips students with knowledge and skills in the preparation of information on communicable diseases for the use in the communities, with pport of public health workers.
+This course equips students with knowledge and skills in the preparation of information on communicable diseases for the use in the communities, with the support of public health workers.
 The course will enable students to identify diseases, particularly infectious diseases; identify and apply environmental methods for disease prevention; and control transmission to humans and/or animal reservoirs.

-31 Food and Nutrition in the Life Cycle (3)
+PH 131 Food and Nutrition in the Life Cycle (3)

-ourse provides theoretical principles of basic nutrition and fundamental elements of nutritional needs of different age groups in the lifecycle.
-The enables students to relate the nutritional principles to the human growth and development process; and to explore the health consequences of principles principles to the human growth and development process; and to explore the health consequences of principles chosen by each person.
-Students will understand the physiological changes related to nutrition and the important role nutrition plays nationing health.
-This course also introduces the concept of nutritional anthropometry and growth monitoring, which may well help students to signs of inadequate intake of key nutrients.
+This course provides theoretical principles of basic nutrition and fundamental elements of nutritional needs of different age groups in the lifecycle.
+The course enables students to relate the nutritional principles to the human growth and development process; and to explore the health consequences of nutrition practices chosen by each person.
+Students will understand the physiological changes related to nutrition and the important role nutrition plays in maintaining health.
+This course also introduces the concept of nutritional anthropometry and growth monitoring, which may well help students to detect signs of inadequate intake of key nutrients.

-41 Principles of Health Promotion (3)
+PH 141 Principles of Health Promotion (3)

-ourse introduces students to Health Promotion, one of the disciplines of Public Health practice.
-Health Promotion is a relatively new field in most Pacific island countries.
-As thus, the course will cover the basic principles and approaches of health promotion with particular emphasis on health tion programs and activities taking place in Micronesia and the Pacific.
-Students are expected to gain an appreciation toward the fundamental ealth promotion plays in maintaining and improving the health of people in communities.
+This course introduces students to Health Promotion, one of the disciplines of Public Health practice.
+Health Promotion is a relatively new field in most of the Pacific island countries.
+As thus, the course will cover the basic principles and approaches of health promotion with particular emphasis on health promotion programs and activities taking place in Micronesia and the Pacific.
+Students are expected to gain an appreciation toward the fundamental role health promotion plays in maintaining and improving the health of people in communities.

-51 Introduction to Pacific Health Care Systems and Traditional Medicine (3)
+PH 151 Introduction to Pacific Health Care Systems and Traditional Medicine (3)

-ourse presents various health care systems in the Pacific and the special contexts under which these systems operate.
-It provides an overview of service organization, traditional medicine, western medicine, utilization of health services and other contemporary issues related to health.
-The offers an insight into management theories, management of the environment and organizational cultures.
-The fundamentals of traditional medire introduced and reviewed with particular focus on Micronesian traditions, wherever applicable.
+This course presents various health care systems in the Pacific and the special contexts under which these systems operate.
+It provides an overview of health service organization, traditional medicine, western medicine, utilization of health services and other contemporary issues related to health.
+The course offers an insight into management theories, management of the environment and organizational cultures.
+The fundamentals of traditional medicine are introduced and reviewed with particular focus on Micronesian traditions, wherever applicable.

-52 Practical Health Services Management (3)
+PH 152 Practical Health Services Management (3)

-ourse introduces the concepts, definition, principles, and main functions that are important in Health Services Management.
-It will guide students d good management practices that will be vital at central and peripheral levels of the health system.
-The management theories and concepts are ated into practical examples and exercises guiding students to understand what happens in the lower- and mid-levels of a health care system.
-It is covered include the development and functioning of health teams, community participation, resources management, and management of primary care services.
+This course introduces the concepts, definition, principles, and main functions that are important in Health Services Management.
+It will guide students toward good management practices that will be vital at central and peripheral levels of the health system.
+The management theories and concepts are translated into practical examples and exercises guiding students to understand what happens in the lower- and mid-levels of a health care system.
+Topics covered include the development and functioning of health teams, community participation, resources management, and management of primary health care services.

-11 Health Research Methodology (3)
+PH 211 Health Research Methodology (3)

-quisite: PH 111, or Instructor's permission
+Prerequisite: PH 111, or Instructor's permission

-ourse introduces students to research as an essential tool to create new knowledge and to develop proper utilization of existing knowledge in and health care services.
+This course introduces students to research as an essential tool to create new knowledge and to develop proper utilization of existing knowledge in health and health care services.
 The course covers the basic concepts and principles in the classic quantitative approach, which looks at disease causation and patterns in the communities.
 It also addresses the qualitative approach, which looks at social aspects and individual behavior as factors determining people's health and disease status.
 Instructions on how to construct a mixed methods research design will also be presented.
 Other important issues related to health research, including literature review, ethical considerations, and writing strategies will be discussed.